Tips for starting an online business and selling online

 Choose which items are best for you to sell online

-Consider which products your business is going to sell.
+Consider which products you will be selling online.
 Will you sell a range of products that are of interest to the general consumer (commoditised products) or will you be focusing on a niche product that will only be of interest to select consumers with a particular interest or hobby (niche products)?
 Will it be an online clothing store?
 A general UK webshop?

 There’s no right or wrong answer, but deciding what to sell online should be included within your business plan.
 You should consider: